 The requirement was to provide an iDoc unit to be installed within corporate, private and VIP aircraft and suitable for iPhone 5, 6 and 6+, using Apple’s compact Lightning cable.

 The unit would enable a passenger to interface with an aircraft’s digital In-Flight Entertainment (IFE) and Cabin Management Systems (CMS).
-The unit would enable passengers to take full advantage of an aircraft’s HD audio, large screen and luxury theatre systems, video on demand and satellite communications, in addition to lighting, temperature and window shade control, attendant call and more.
+The unit would enable passengers to take full advantage of an aircraft’s high quality audio, large screen and luxury theatre systems, video on demand and satellite communications, in addition to lighting, temperature and window shade control, attendant call and more.

 The new unit also had to be capable of being installed into new aircraft, but also available as a retro-fit across the existing in service fleet.
 Plus, due to the nature of the requirement it had to be elegant in design.
-Initial production units were required in service within six-months.
+Initial production units were required in service within six months.

 As one of the world’s leading providers of IFEC components and solutions, IFPL fully understand the requirements of interfacing Personal Electronic Devices (PEDs) such as iPhones with an aircraft’s IFEC systems.
 However, for this project a conventional approach would not suffice due to a number of key issues: